FOR IMMEDIATE RELEASE

 About Larta Institute

-Larta Institute is a non-profit organization accelerating innovation & entrepreneurship.
-Our mission is to foster science & technology innovation for a sustainable planet.
-Our planet is experiencing significant global problems created by human behavior and policies affecting the environment, food, education, energy & healthcare systems.
-New science & technology plays a critical role in transforming how we sustainably feed, fuel, and heal the world.
-Larta was founded in 1993, in Los Angeles, as California’s regional technology alliance to stimulate the economic development of technology-based enterprises.
+Larta Institute is a 501(c)(3) non-profit organization accelerating innovation & entrepreneurship.
+Larta’s mission is to foster science & technology innovation for a sustainable planet.
+The organization was founded in 1993, in Los Angeles, as California’s regional technology alliance to stimulate the economic development of technology-based enterprises.
 Larta quickly became the national partner for numerous federal government agencies to commercialize novel research & innovation – including DARPA, NIH, DOE, NSF, NIST, NOAA, and USDA.
-Today, our innovation platform & ecosystem accelerates new science & technology from idea to sustainable enterprise – by providing a unique combination of connections, resources, and funding.
-We have helped over 6,000 startups, and our alumni have raised over $5BN in funds.
+Today, Larta’s innovation platform & ecosystem accelerates new science & technology from idea to sustainable enterprise – by providing a unique combination of connections, resources, and funding.
+Larta Institute has served over 4,500 startups, and alumni of Larta’s programs have raised over $6.5 billion in funds.
 Together, let’s feed, fuel, and heal the world.
+For more information visit the website.